 Am I Flexible Enough For Yoga Classes?

-Yoga with Genevieve works with your whole being: body, breath, mind and spirit.
+Yoga with Gaia works with your whole being: body, breath, mind and spirit.
 It is not about turning yourself into a pretzel.
 No matter how flexible or inflexible your body is, working with movement and breath will support your healing.
-Genevieve’s forte is in meeting you where you are at.
+Gaia’s forte is in meeting you where you are at.

 At our Five Tibetans class, we engage in five simple exercises.
 We have chairs available and oddles of ways to modify the exercises.